h5md/h5md/h5md.rst

 * version: The version of the H5MD specification that the file conforms to. 'version' is a dimension \[2\] integer dataset.
 The first element is the major version number and the second element the minor version number.
 * creation_time: The creation time of the file.
-It is a RFC 822 conforming string.
+It is an integer scalar dataset representing the number of seconds since the Epoch.

 Standardized data elements